Improving Calibration through the Relationship with Adversarial Robustness: Method

-Inspired by the correlations between adversarial robustness and uncertainty estimates discussed in Section~\ref{sec:cor}, we perform label smoothing at different degrees to the training data based on their adversarial robustness.
-Specifically, we sort and divide the training data into $R$ small subsets with equal size according to their adversarial robustness\footnote{Note, this method could be easily adapted to conditioning on other attributes of data.} and then use $\epsilon_r$ to soften the labels in each training subset $S_r^{train}$.
-The soft labels can be formulated as:

-where $p^{z=y}_r=1$ for the correct class $y$ and $p^{ z \neq y}_r=0$ for the others, $p_r$ stands for the one-hot label, and $Z$ is the number of classes in the dataset.
+where $p_r$ stands for the one-hot vector, e.g., $p^{z=y}_r=1$ for the correct class and $p^{ z \neq y}_r=0$ for the others, and $Z$ is the number of classes in the dataset.
 The parameter $\epsilon_r$ controls the degree of smoothing effect and allows for different levels of smoothing in each adversarial robustness subset.
-Generally, a relatively larger $\epsilon_r$ is desirable for lower adversarial robustness levels such that the model learns to make a lower confidence prediction.
+Generally, a relatively larger $\epsilon_r$ is desirable for lower adversarial robustness levels such that the model learns to make a lower confident prediction.
 Instead of empirically setting the parameter $\epsilon_r$ in each adversarial robustness subset, we allow it to be adaptively updated according to the calibration performance on the validation set (discussed in Section~\ref{sec:adaptive}).
 In this way, we explicitly train a network with different supervision based on the adversarial robustness of training data.

 There are two options to obtain the adversarial robustness.
 One is ``on the fly'': to keep creating the adversarial attacks during training, which provides precise adversarial robustness ranking but at the cost of great computing time.
-The other is to ``pre-compute'' the adversarial robustness by attacking a vanilla model with the same network architecture but trained with the hard labels.
+The other is to ``pre-compute'' the adversarial robustness by attacking a vanilla model with the same network architecture but trained with one-hot labels.
 This is more efficient but at the sacrifice of the precision of adversarial robustness ranking.
-In practice, we find that it is sufficient to make the network differentiate the robust and unrobust data with the pre-computed adversarial robustness.
-Therefore, we use the pre-computed adversarial robustness for our experiments.
+In practice, we find that it is sufficient to make the network differentiate the adversarially robust and unrobust data with the pre-computed adversarial robustness (see more discussion in Section~\ref{sec:ablation}).
+Therefore, all experiments related to ``\ar'' without further specification are based on pre-computed adversarial robustness for efficiency.